iamki/instacart-SQL/analysis.md

 What I found is that some products from ic_order_products_curr & ic_order_products_prior does not exists in ic_products.
 Therefore, for this case, I will ignore those.

-1. What is the Top 5 most popular products in Q3 ?
+1. What is the Top 5 most popular products in Q3 ? (not counting add to cart)

 ```sql
 SELECT curr.product_id, product_name, department, aisle